scattenlaeufer/para_port_simulator/README.md

 # para_port_simulator
-A simulator for output on a parallel port for devolping with a xiQ camera based on an ardruino
+A simulator for output on a parallel port for devolping with a xiQ camera based on an arduino